 Compassion of Canada, Ltd., is formed and Bob and Janet Forsyth open their home to house the first Canadian office.
-Today, headquartered in London, Ontario, 22,000 sponsorships are coordinated through Compassion of Canada, Ltd.
+Today, the offices are headquartered in London, Ontario.

 An honorary Doctor of Laws degree is bestowed on Rev. Swanson by Kon Kuk University in Seoul.

 In the fall, Miriam Swanson spearheads the first of four U.S. tours.
 A handful of Korean orphans travel to more than 80 U.S. cities.
 In churches, they sing, recite scripture and pantomime native folk songs.
 As a result, many new sponsors and supporters join Compassion's ministry.

 In November, 113 sponsors and friends of Compassion go on the First Compassion Orient Tour and visit Compassion's orphanages and projects in South Korea.
 Dr. Gus and Helen Hemwall host the three-week excursion throughout Asia.
 The first trip is so successful that Miriam Swanson hosts six others through the years.

 On November 15, Dr. Everett Swanson dies, 13 years after pioneering Compassion's ministry.

 After several months of prayer, the board selects Rev. Henry L. Harvey as president of Compassion and appoints Miriam Swanson, Everett's widow, to serve as vice president.
 The chairman of the board is Dr. Gus Hemwall; Elmer Olson is the treasurer and David Swanson serves as secretary.

 Miriam Swanson plays a prominent role as a sponsor relations representative.
 She corresponds with and talks to sponsors who have questions or comments about the ministry.

 Rev. Harvey's education and experience in business give him management expertise.
 His 13 years as a missionary in India give him a deep understanding of fieldwork.
 During his eight-year tenure, Compassion begins projects in 17 new countries.